bhoward/focsipedia/docs/logic/simplify.md

 A Karnaugh map can also work with three or four input variables, producing either a $2\times 4$ or a $4\times 4$ array.
 The same procedure applies, with three complications:

-\begin{enumerate}
-\item To satisfy the adjacent cell condition, successive rows or columns must change only one variable at a time: for example, the rows might be labelled in order $\lnot{p}\land\lnot{q}$, $\lnot{p}\land q$, $p\land q$, and $p\lnot{q}$;
+1. To satisfy the adjacent cell condition, successive rows or columns must change only one variable at a time: for example, the rows might be labelled in order $\lnot{p}\land\lnot{q}$, $\lnot{p}\land q$, $p\land q$, and $p\lnot{q}$;
-\item Implicants may be 1, 2, or 4 rows tall by 1, 2, or 4 columns wide; and
+2. Implicants may be 1, 2, or 4 rows tall by 1, 2, or 4 columns wide; and
-\item Implicants may "wrap around" from one side of the map to the other.
+3. Implicants may "wrap around" from one side of the map to the other.
-\end{enumerate}

 For example, on a $4\times 4$ map, one possible implicant is the middle two rows; another is the leftmost and rightmost columns (wrapping horizontally); a third is the $2\times 2$ block consisting of the middle two elements of the top